nurilee37/udacityms-3rdproject/README.md

     }
 )
 ```

+`C` is the inverse of regularization strength, so small values specify stronger regularization.

+`max_iter` is the maximum number of iterations taken for the solvers to converge.

 [Random sampling](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters) supports discrete and continuous hyperparameters.
 It supports early termination of low-performance runs.
 Some users do an initial search with random sampling and then refine the search space to improve results.